 - More than 90 days prior to departure: Loss of deposit.

 - Deposit and trip payment transferable to new signup.

 - Airfare is not included.
 Before purchasing your airfare, please check with us to ensure the minimum number of participants has been reached to operate the trip.
 Arrival Airport: Chania (CHQ).
 Please arrive by 15:00 (3:00 pm).

 - Trip ends at 11:00 (11:00 am) on Day 9.
 Please book your flights for 14:00 (2:00 pm) or later.

 - Read the CDC vaccination recommendations for travelers to Greece.

-- For this particular trip, single occupancy is available in a limited capacity and for a supplemental fee of $595.
+- For this particular trip, single occupancy is available in a limited capacity and for an additional supplemental fee.
 Please inquire.